 Tip #1: Research the Broker’s Activity in Your Market

-Hiring a listing agent who knows your neighborhood, , unique HOA regulations, limitation and other potentially beneficial factors surrounding the sale of your property will set you up for the most successful due diligence period.
+Hiring a listing agent who knows your neighborhood, pricing trends, unique HOA regulations, limitation and other potentially beneficial factors surrounding the sale of your property will set you up for the most successful due diligence period.
 This will ultimately result in the sale of your home.
 You want to leverage this experience and knowledge in your favor.

 Tip #2: Look for Effective Communication

 In any real estate deal, good communication is vital.
 The right listing broker will have strong communication skills.
-They will know about and home values, and they should be able to make a convincing case for your property’s realistic resale potential.
+They will know about current market activities and home values, and they should be able to make a convincing case for your property’s realistic resale potential.
 “Realistic” is an important word here because you don’t want someone who is only going to tell what you want to hear without being able to deliver a sale.

 A quality broker will be able to coherently explain important information to you, quickly answer your questions, execute a targeted marketing campaign and convey the property’s key selling points to potential buyers and their agents.
 Just posting a listing on the MLS and waiting for buyers to show up won’t cut it.
 There is so much more that goes into a successful home sale.
 Effective communication between a listing broker, the seller, attorneys, title company, inspectors and all of the parties involved in a real estate transaction is absolutely necessary.